hellofanny/readme-template/README.md

 # Project's Name

-(You can add project's logo here if you want.)
+(You can also add project's logo here if you want)

+> one-liner that briefy describes what this project is about

-> What is this project about?
-Adds a description about this project, short blurb about what it does.
+What is this project about?
+Adds a description about this project, describe what it does.
+E.g. This is a README template that you can copy-paste your README.md from and use on yout projects.

+***

 ## Installation